Craigieburn

 Craigieburn lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on ABS population updates and AreaSearch validation, Craigiebburn's estimated population was 72,605 as of Feb 2026.
-This reflected an increase from the 2021 Census figure of 65,178 people, a rise of 7,427 (11.4%).
-The change was inferred from AreaSearch's estimated resident population of 71,336 in June 2024 and additional validated new addresses since the Census date.
-This resulted in a density ratio of 2,048 persons per square kilometer, above national averages assessed by AreaSearch.
-Craigieburn's growth exceeded both national (9.9%) and state averages since the 2021 census.
-Overseas migration contributed approximately 62% of overall population gains during recent periods.
+Craigieburn's population is estimated at around 72,605 as of Feb 2026.
+This reflects a growth of 7,427 people since the 2021 Census, which reported a population of 65,178.
+The change was inferred from AreaSearch's estimate of 71,336 residents following examination of ABS's June 2024 ERP data release and an additional 698 validated new addresses since the Census date.
+This results in a density ratio of 2,048 persons per square kilometer, above national averages assessed by AreaSearch.
+Craigieburn's growth rate of 11.4% since the 2021 census exceeded both national (9.9%) and state averages, marking it as a growth leader.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch used VIC State Government's Regional/LGA projections from 2023, adjusting with weighted aggregation methods to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Future population projections indicate exceptional growth, placing Craigieburn in the top 10 percent of analysed statistical areas.
-By 2041, the suburb is expected to expand by 50,058 persons, reflecting a total increase of 67.5% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, they utilise VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Looking ahead, Craigieburn is predicted to experience exceptional growth, placing it in the top 10 percent of statistical areas analysed by AreaSearch.
+By 2041, the suburb is expected to expand by 49,739 persons, reflecting an increase of 66.8% over the 17-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population